StevenMMortimer/rdfp/README.md

 ### Authenticate

-To authenticate you will first need to specify the `network_code` of the DFP instance you'd like to connect to.
+To authenticate you will first need to specify the `network_code` of the DFP instance you would like to connect to.
 This is the only required option that the user must specify when using the **rdfp** package.
 After setting the `network_code` all you need to do is run `dfp_auth()`.
-If you already have a cached `.httr-oauth` file in the current working directory, then the token will be loaded and refreshed if necessary.
+If you already have a cached `.httr-oauth-rdfp` file in the current working directory, then the token will be loaded and refreshed if necessary.
 Otherwise, your browswer will pop open and you will interactively authenticate.

-The package has other options like a client\_id and client\_secret where you can connect using your own API client instead of the package default.
-Using your own client requires setting one up in the [Google Developers Console](https://console.developers.google.com).
+The package has other options like a client\_id and client\_secret where you can connect using your own Google Client instead of the package default.
+Using your own client requires you to first set one up in the [Google Developers Console](https://console.developers.google.com).

 ``` r
 options(rdfp.network_code = "12345678")